-Our patent portfolio surrounding DCCR consists of five issued U.S. patents, one allowed U.S. patent and 10 pending U.S. applications.
-Our issued U.S. patents (no.'s 7,572,789, 7,799,777, 9,381,202, 9,757,384, and 9,782,416) expire in 2026 to 2035.
-We also have one or more issued patents covering the product in the E.U., Canada, Japan, China, India, Hong Kong and Australia, and numerous patent applications being prosecuted at the national level in all major pharma markets around the world.
+Our patent portfolio surrounding DCCR consists of 9 issued U.S. patents and 3 pending U.S. applications.
+Our issued U.S. patents (no.'s 7,572,789, 7,799,777, 9,381,202, 9,757,384, 9,765,043, 10,058,557, 10,085,998, 10,456,408, and 10,874,676) expire in 2026 to 2035.
+We also have one or more issued patents covering the product in the E.U., Canada, Japan, China, India, Hong Kong, Australia, Eurasia, and numerous patent applications being prosecuted at the national level in all major pharma markets around the world.
 The issued patents and pending patent applications include protection of:

-- A large family of salts including diazoxide choline, the active ingredient in DCCR and all pharmaceutical formulations of those salts; - Specific polymorphs (specific crystalline forms) of salts of diazoxide and all pharmaceutical formulations of those polymorphs; - Methods of manufacture of diazoxide choline and specific crystalline forms; - Methods to treat various diseases including a number of aspects of PWS and other rare diseases with DCCR; - Methods to treat obese, overweight and obesity-prone individuals with DCCR; - Pharmaceutical formulations of diazoxide; - Methods to treat various diseases including a number of aspects of PWS and other rare diseases with diazoxide; and - Methods to treat various rare diseases including PWS with KATP channel agonists.
+- · A large family of salts including diazoxide choline, the active ingredient in DCCR and all pharmaceutical formulations of those salts; - Specific polymorphs (specific crystalline forms) of salts of diazoxide and all pharmaceutical formulations of those polymorphs; - Methods of manufacture of diazoxide choline and specific crystalline forms; - Methods to treat various diseases including PWS and other rare diseases with DCCR;

+- Methods to treat obese, overweight and obesity-prone individuals with DCCR; - Pharmaceutical formulations of diazoxide - Methods to treat various diseases including a number of aspects of PWS and other rare diseases with diazoxide; and - Methods to treat various rare diseases, including PWS, with KATP channel agonists.